 Make sure your IT partner will keep you in the loop and seek approval when it comes to making any significant changes to your company’s IT operations.
 Ask them if they have any set procedures for keeping you posted about their work progress, which will include:

-This questionnaire is by no means comprehensive, but it will certainly provide you with a solid foundation when you are ready to interview the prospective IT partner for your business.
+This questionnaire is by no means comprehensive, but it will certainly provide you with a solid foundation when you are ready to interview the prospective IT Support Company for your business.
 It all comes down to having an open, honest discussion with them and figuring out how well they can cater to your organisation’s needs and take your business to the next level.